applewjr/mtg-prices/README.md

 ### Data Recovery Strategy
 Given the little tolerance for a lost day of data, my failsafe is to disable my S3 lifecycle rule which deletes the raw JSON data after 1 day.
 This allows me to troubleshoot any issues without threat of data loss.
 This has happened once before when a lambda shot up in processing time, leading to 15 minute timeouts.
 I retained raw data for a few days while I implemented Python's ijson package to convert JSON to CSV in a more memory efficient manner.
 All functions also use a standard get_dates() function which allows me to plug in a historic date for older data processing.

+### Technology Pivot: Lambda to EMR Serverless
+The lambda timeout on JSON to Parquet was a solid warning to me that lambdas aren't meant to parse big JSON docs.
+My implementation of ijson was a temporary fix at best.
+I have since shifted the JSON parsing to EMR Serverless/PySpark.
+This is more costly by a few cents per day, but this method is going to scale over time as the number of Magic cards continually increases.
+I also used this opportunity to do away with my intermediate CSV conversion step.

 ### Technology Pivot: DynamoDB to Athena
 I originally aimed to use DynamoDB instead of Athena.
 I made this decision because NoSQL databases seemed new and cool.
 After getting my ingestion pipeline running, I realized the cost of data inserts was ~$0.1 per day, which was more than I anticipated.
 I could decrease the cost by inserting records more slowly, but I then hit lambda max time limitations.
 Even worse, I realized the downstream querying of data could be catastrophically expensive.
 For this reason, I shifted to a good old fashioned relational database like Athena.
 My Athena query costs do not even register $0.01 of expense per month and my S3 GET requests cost $0.01 per month, particularly due to my daily file storage strategy.